 Another one of the best golf ball brands out there today is Wilson.
-Their Duo Soft+ golf ball is buttery soft and an excellent option for high handicappers that want more distance, accuracy and consistency.
+Their Duo Soft golf ball, formerly known as the Duo Soft+, is buttery soft and an excellent option for high handicappers that want more distance, accuracy and consistency.

-What’s awesome about the Wilson Duo Soft+ ball is that it’s not only available in six colours, but also with optional printed logos of NFL teams, Chicago, and the Super Bowl LVI.
+What’s awesome about the Wilson Duo Soft ball is that it’s not only available in six colours, but also with optional printed logos of NFL teams, Michelob Ultra, and the Super Bowl LVII.
 These specially designed balls are a little more expensive than the plain variant.

-Golfers love the good distance, affordability, durability, superb feel from tee to green, and impressive spin around the greens considering it has a Surlyn cover.
+Golfers love the good distance, affordability, durability, superb feel from tee to green, and impressive spin around the greens considering it has an ionomer cover.

 Vice Golf is a fairly new company to come onto the scene.
 It was founded in Germany in 2012 as a maker of high-quality golf balls, and it entered the U.S. market in 2015.

-Their Pro Soft is one of their most successful golf balls, with an average rating of 4.6/5 over 1800+ customer reviews.
-The ball is an Amazon’s Choice pick, earned a gold medal on the Golf Digest Hot List, and was featured in the golf.com performance golf ball recommendation list.
+Their Pro Soft is one of their most successful golf balls, It earned a gold medal on the Golf Digest Hot List and was featured in the golf.com performance golf ball recommendation list.

 The Vice Pro Soft is an excellent choice for high handicappers with medium or slow swing speeds less than 95 mph.
 With a low compression rating of 35, it’s meant to be long, soft, and provide great feel and spin around the greens.